ls1intum/Artemis/docs/admin/setup/pyris.rst

 ^^^^^^^^^^^^^

 - A server/VM or local machine
-- Docker installed on the machine
+- Docker installed on the machine (Needed for Docker Setup)

 Installation Steps
 ^^^^^^^^^^^^^^^^^^

-Create a Directory for Pyris Deployment
-"""""""""""""""""""""""""""""""""""""""

-Create a directory where you will deploy Pyris.
-For example, you can create a directory at ``/opt/pyris`` on the machine.
-For local development, you can create a directory at ``~/pyris``.

 Clone the Pyris Repository
 """"""""""""""""""""""""""